domagojk/js-event-sourcing-example-app/Readme.md

 This may seem complicated and inefficient at first, but the fact that our data model is immutable has a lot more advantages over classical CRUD model.
 Storing events instead of mutating data we can recreate application state in any given moment just by iterating those events and applying transformations on them.

-Let's see a quick example of rebuilding state for an shopping order.
+Let's see a quick example of rebuilding state for a shopping order.
 First we need to create an order to work on, than we need to add some products, define shipping address and confirm the order.
 If we log an event for each action our event log for that order would look like this:

 ```javascript
 const events = [